LONDON (Reuters) - Welcome to the airport terminal of the future.

 “If only 10 percent of customers use new technology, all the old systems must remain, meaning you’ve simply added another layer of complexity, not greater simplicity,” said Peter Morris, chief economist at aviation consultancy Ascend.

 SITA projects 80 percent of travellers will use mobile check-in by 2018.
 Forced to bear the brunt of check-in responsibility, it is far from certain whether passengers will benefit from these airports of the future.

 “We remain to be convinced about customer reaction, which should be measured by proper impartial surveys rather than simple assertions by self-interested purveyors of technology,” Morris told Reuters.

-Paul Behan, head of passenger experience at the International Air Transport Association (IATA), said a focus on mobile boarding neglects other aspects of traveler stress.
+Paul Behan, head of passenger experience at the International Air Transport Association (IATA), said a focus on mobile boarding neglects other aspects of traveller stress.

 “The boarding process itself is not necessarily a major hassle for passengers; rather any frustration seems to come from the issue of trying to find all-important luggage space in the overhead bins.”

-An ongoing baggage program replacing manual luggage systems will save an estimated $1.9 billion per year.
+An ongoing baggage programme replacing manual luggage systems will save an estimated $1.9 billion per year.